Wogrim/JavaScript-Notes/readme.md

 ## functions

-functions can be declared in a simple way, with or without parameters, return optional
+functions can be declared in a simple way, with or without parameters, return optional, will be hoisted
 ```
 function do_something(x,y,z)
 {